-I'm Ian Cooper, a research associate in the School of Computer Science and Informatics at Cardiff University.
-I am currently working on a project to investigate scheduling methodologies for transmission activity within Wireless Mesh Networks.
-I have completed my PhD here in Cardiff, submitting in 2009, the PhD research investigates the potential of using Web services for MPI-style applications.
+I'm Ian Cooper, a lecturer at the National Software Academy in the School of Computer Science and Informatics at Cardiff University.
+I have previously worked on a number of RA positions.
+I completed my PhD here in Cardiff, submitting in 2009, the PhD research investigates the potential of using Web services for MPI-style applications.

 Previously in 1996 I graduated form Cardiff with an Electronics Degree and worked for Nortel networks in Newport for 4 years before moving to New Zealand to work for Holliday Group.